Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

-where $\dot{a}$ is the derivative of $a$ over time.
-Notice that term $\vec{h}$ is the inertial force applied on the point mass in the non-accelerating co-rotating frame and does not involve acceleration of the shell.
+Notice that the term $\vec{h}$ is the acceleration of point mass in the non-accelerating co-rotating frame, including the centrifugal, Coriolis, and relative acceleration terms but does not include acceleration of the shell.

-Newton's second law and angular momentum theorem give us the equation of motion of the point mass and the shell.
+Newton's second law and the angular momentum theorem yield the equations of motion of the point mass and the shell.